-We are often asked what is the difference between the Independent Contractor and em employee.
+We are often asked what is the difference between the Independent Contractor and an employee.
 Often times employers are turned off by hiring an employee due to the cost.
 However, engaging an independent contractor that is actually classified as an employee can we very costly and usually involves additional audit, accounting and sometimes legal fees when addressed the misclassification few year later.

 The main difference is :

 - Works at a specific time and place set by you, the employer